Conversion tracking for websites

 The campaign dashboard will show conversions by conversion type.
 So, for example, if you are interested in tracking two different types of purchases you may want to set one up as “purchase” tag and the other as a “custom” tag to report on the two separately.
 The downloadable csv offers post-view and post-engagement conversions broken out separately.
 The conversions are combined on the conversion metrics view.
 If you chose to pass back transaction values, total sales and order total quantity will be reported in the campaign dashboard under the conversions tab.

-The website tag for remarketing enables you to reach Twitter users who recently expressed interest in your products by visiting your website.
-The website tag for remarketing is the same tag as the website tag for conversion tracking from this page.
-For more information on how to use this, please see the website tag for remarketing page.
+Tailored audiences from Web enables you to reach Twitter users who recently expressed interest in your products by visiting your website.
+Tailored audiences from Web uses the same website tag for conversion tracking from this page.
+For more information on how to use this, please see the Tailored audiences from Web page.